There is an enormity of what we have to gain

 The second limb of yoga, the niyamas, specifically saucha, is a sanskrit term translated as purity and the practice of cleanliness.
 Keeping things clean from potentially dangerous chemicals, viruses, and bacteria is an ongoing process.
 Even so it may be good to remind ourselves that balance is key and over-doing "cleanliness" can also block or kill potentially good organisms that are available to help strengthen and protect us.

-With that in mind, here are Effective Ways to try saucha on and off your mat:
+Effective Ways to integrate saucha on and off your mat:

 When attending a yoga class B.Y.O. if you've got it: